Northwestern Medicine Chicago Researchers Roll Out Best Practices for Supportive Care of Cancer Patients

 - John H. Stroger Hospital of Cook County

 “We recognize that to achieve the best possible outcomes and quality of life, cancer care must include a combined focus on the physical, emotional and practical needs of patients across the continuum of care,” said Rosa Berardi, program officer of the Coleman Foundation.
 “We are hopeful that through this Initiative, all institutions in the Chicago metro area will be propelled and equipped to provide supportive oncology care to all cancer patients.”

 The Initiative was first inspired as a result of the Institute of Medicine (IOM) 2013 report, “Delivering High-Quality Cancer Care: Charting a New Course for a System in Crisis,” which outlined recommendations for improved supportive care and services for patients with cancer across the care continuum.
 Most Chicago cancer centers have implemented or started implementation of some of these aspects, but none of them have achieved the level of quality and service delivery the IOM report says is needed.
 In addition, American College of Surgeons Commission on Cancer new accreditation standards, which took effect January 1, 2015, require accredited centers to provide proactive distress screenings, access to palliative care and a survivorship treatment summary and care plan for cancer patients based on their individual medical needs.

-Visit The Coleman Foundation* to learn more about the CSOI.
+Visit The Coleman Foundation to learn more about the CSOI.
 Learn more information about cancer care at Northwestern Medicine and the Lurie Cancer Center.
-Find out more about the Cancer Survivorship Institute at the Lurie Cancer Center.

 Learn more about Northwestern Medicine.